Snowpop/About-Snowpop/README.md

 - 👋 Hi, I’m @Snowpop, 14 y/o
 - 👀 I’m interested in FPS games, developing games and sports.
 - 🌱 I’m currently learning to start with GitHub, I'm new to coding so if y'all could help me a bit...
-- 📫 How to reach me: Discord: Snowpop#8193 or send a message here in GitHub.
+- 📫 How to reach me: Discord: Snowpop#8193 or send a message here on GitHub.

 <!---
 Snowpop/Snowpop is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.